ethereum/ethereum-org-website/src/content/zero-knowledge-proofs.md

 A zero-knowledge proof is a way of proving the validity of a statement without revealing the statement itself.
 The ‘prover’ is the party trying to prove a claim, while the ‘verifier’ is responsible for validating the claim.

-Zero-knowledge proofs first appeared in a 1985 paper, “The knowledge complexity of interactive proof systems”, co-authored by MIT researchers Shafi Goldwasser, Silvio Micali and Charles Rackoff.
-The [paper](http://people.csail.mit.edu/silvio/Selected%20Scientific%20Papers/Proof%20Systems/The_Knowledge_Complexity_Of_Interactive_Proof_Systems.pdf)] provides a definition of zero-knowledge proofs widely used today:
+Zero-knowledge proofs first appeared in a 1985 paper, “[The knowledge complexity of interactive proof systems](http://people.csail.mit.edu/silvio/Selected%20Scientific%20Papers/Proof%20Systems/The_Knowledge_Complexity_Of_Interactive_Proof_Systems.pdf)” which provides a definition of zero-knowledge proofs widely used today:

 > A zero-knowledge protocol is a method by which one party (the prover) can prove to another party (the verifier) that something is true, without revealing any information apart from the fact that this specific statement is true.

-Zero-knowledge proofs have undergone many improvements over the years.
-Many of these advances have enhanced the usability and efficiency of zero-knowledge proofs, leading to their applications in various areas.
+Zero-knowledge proofs have improved over the years and they are now being used in several real-world applications.

 ## Why do we need zero-knowledge proofs? {#why-zero-knowledge-proofs-are-important}